Islam-shahpar/1.-Basic-Programming/README.md

 # 1.-Basic-Programming
-I will post 1 programming problem everyday starting from 05/05/2020 under this folder.
+I will post 1 programming problem everyday starting from 05/05/2020 under this repo.

 This repository is for basic programming concepts (JS/Python Syntax, Data Structures, Algorithms, Discrete Mathematics)